anverhisham/Bazaar-email-notifier/README.md

 	mv sendEmailUponCommit.pl /Repository/trunk/
 	mv mailListToSendCommit.txt /Repository/trunk/

-3. Open file '/etc/crontab' using sudo, and add following lines, (This is to ensure that every 10min, script is executed and log is printed to file 'sendEmailUponCommit.log')
+3. Open file '/etc/crontab' using sudo, and add the below lines.
+This is to ensure that every 10min, script is executed and log is printed to file 'sendEmailUponCommit.log'.

 01,11,21,31,41,51 *     * * *   root    /Repository/trunk/sendEmailUponCommit.pl >> /Repository/trunk/sendEmailUponCommit.log

 -REQUIREMENT
-	LINUX/UNIX machine with Perl 5 and mail utility installed.
+	LINUX/UNIX machine with Perl 5 (or above) and mail utility installed.